dwan12345/Cisco-CLI-Commands/SIC Phase 2/Presentation.md

 - Specific questions regarding the edge firewalls should be directed to the firewall team since I am not aware of the specific security posture of Sea Ice Creamery.

 # Wireless Deflection
-- Specific implementations and configurations of the wireless topology will be explored in the next part of the project.
+- Specific implementations and configurations of the wireless topology will be explored in the next phase of the project.

 # General Deflection
 - That is a great question, I can get back to you on that after this presentation.